opnsense/docs/source/manual/gui.rst

 Dropdown Tabs
 -------------
-A dropdown tab can be clicked upon to open the first menu item or you can click on the arrow next to it to show all options, like:
+A dropdown tab can be clicked upon to open the first menu item or you can click on the arrow next to it to show all options, like so:

 .. image:: images/dropdown_tab.png